reubenharry/haskell-docs/docs/docs/thinkingfunctionally/immutability.md

         modify (+i)
     ```

-    1. Here, `forM` is a function, not a built-in command.
+    1. Here, `forM` and `modify` are just regular functions, not built-in control-flow operators.

     However, there's often a simpler solution that avoids thinking about loops and state altogether.